vivekthangam/CheatSheet_Tutorial/system_design.md

     def transition(self, message):
         print("Message lifecycle complete.")
 4. Data Storage Strategy
-Chat messages are "Time-Series" data—they are write-heavy and ordered by time.
+Chat messages are "Time-Series" dataâ€”they are write-heavy and ordered by time.

 Primary Database: Cassandra or HBase.
 These NoSQL databases are excellent for high-volume writes and allow for efficient retrieval using (User_ID, Message_ID) as a composite key.